alexrobincrabbe/Wordwell/TESTING.md

 - Setup creates a user and a user profile
 - Checks that the update view redirects and shows a success message if the update profile form is valid
 - Checks that the update view does not redirect and does not show a success message if the update profile form is not valid
-- Checks that the profile page exists, and that all of the correct profile information is displayed on the profile page
+- Checks that the profile page exists and that all of the correct profile information is displayed on the profile page

 <div align="left">
 <img src="readme_files/images/automated_test_profile_page_views.png" height=150px>